TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part3-EFC/007 +Create DbContext.md

 SQLite is just a single file, so that makes it easier to work with, instead of having to use Postgres or MySql or similar.
 And the argument of `UseSqlite(..)` is just pointing to this file.

-You may sometimes need to specify the absolute path to the file, e.g.:
+You may sometimes need to specify the absolute path to the db file, e.g.:

 ```jsonpath
 C:\TRMO\RiderProjects\TodoAppWasm\EfcDataAccess\Todo.db
 ```

-This is because your main method is in one project, and the file is in another.
+This is _probably_ because your main method is in one project, and the file is in another.

 Alternatively a relative path should be possible too, something like: